AlejandroGorgues/AstroCabTools/docs/fit_line_tutorial.rst

 For each model that hass been created, it's parameters and fitted functions will appear on the new window.

-Additionally, all the data can be saved on a txt with a capture of the current state of the spectrum representation as well as the residual comparsion representation of each model clicking the "Save data" button at the bottom of it.
+Additionally, all the data can be saved on a text file with a capture of the current state of the spectrum representation as well as the residual comparsion representation of each model clicking the "Save data" button at the bottom of it.

 --------------
 Show residuals
 --------------

 For each fitted model, the residuals can be seen after double clicking in the model from the data list, which will made to appear a new window with two plots.
 Both plots will be represented along the X axis range of values selected in the model.
-THe first plot will show the spectrum along with the fitted model, and the second will show the residuales derivate from the spectrum and the fitted model values (see :numref:`figure9_fitLine`).
+The first plot will show the spectrum along with the fitted model, and the second will show the residuals derivate from the spectrum and the fitted model values (see :numref:`figure9_fitLine`).

 .. _figure9_fitLine:
 .. figure:: _static/proj4-re6.png